Autism and Accountability

 - Ask the child what they think and how they think they could improve.
 Allow them to redo the task implementing their own suggestions.

-In the context of relationship issues, accountability may take any of the following forms (or many others as well!):
+In the context of relationships, accountability may take one of the following forms:

 - Discuss what happened.
 Ask the child how she felt.
 Ask how she thinks others felt or point out how they may have felt.
 Discuss what could have been done differently.

-- Identify steps going forward that could be implemented to restore or strengthen a relationship so that the issue does not arise again.
+- Identify steps going forward that could be used so that the issue does not arise again.
 When unsafe people are involved, this may include avoidance.
+(For more on this point, check out my post, “My GREATEST Struggle with Autism: Identifying Safe People.”

-- In all contexts, give children avenues and paths to seek out and use assistance when they need it.
-Even the most independent, confident child can be most successful when using resources to move forward.
+- In all contexts, give children avenues and paths to seek out and use help when they need it.

 That is not to say we were perfect.
 They could tell you stories!
 But it is to say that we tried at all times to put relationships and learning first.